Diving Into Toddler Swim Classes

 Let’s be clear – I don’t want my son to be afraid of water.
 It’s the opposite – I want him to know how to act around water.
 Thanks to his lessons, he knows why he should not enter the pool without an adult and he knows what happens if he lets go of the side of the pool – he will sink, but (spoiler alert) I will also be right there to catch him, which brings me to my final point.

-3) Swim lessons aren’t just for your toddler – they are for you, too
+Lesson #3: Swim lessons aren’t just for your toddler – they are for parents, too

 The toddler swim lessons we took were very interactive and I was right there in the pool with my son.
 In between helping your kid float on their back, you play games in the water, sing nursery songs and jump up and down.
 All of this activity is designed to help your little one become comfortable in the water.